BNY Mellon Offices, New York

 Global lead, integrated corporate communications

-Mattox joined W2O pure from AmerisourceBergen, a healthcare company ranked #12 on the Fortune 500 with more than $150 billion in annual revenue, where she was Vice President, Corporate & Investor Relations.
-She also held executive leadership team level positions at Endo International and Auxilium Pharmaceuticals, where she led investor relations, corporate communications, brand communications and government affairs.
-Mattox’s healthcare communications agency experience includes seven years at Pure Communications, prior to its acquisition by W2O, where she was Executive Vice President and Managing Director, and three years at FitzGerald Communications, Inc.
+Prior to joining W2O, Keri served as Vice President, Corporate & Investor Relations at AmerisourceBergen, a healthcare company with more than $150 billion in annual revenue and ranked #11 on the Fortune 500.
+While at ABC, her IR team was named among the industry’s best by Institutional Investor.
+She also held Executive Leadership Team level positions at Endo International and Auxilium Pharmaceuticals, leading all investor relations, corporate communications, brand PR and government affairs and helping guide the companies through more than $10 billion in M&A transactions.
+Keri’s communications agency experience includes seven years at Pure Communications, most recently as Executive Vice President and Managing Director, and three years at FitzGerald Communications, Inc.

 Partner and chief operating officer